Lawrence Manor: Education

 TDSB does not operate a secondary school in the neighbourhood, with TDSB secondary school students residing in Lawrence Manor attending institutions in adjacent neighbourhoods.
 The French first language public secular school board, Conseil scolaire Viamonde, and it separate counterpart, Conseil scolaire catholique MonAvenir also offer schooling to applicable residents of Lawrence Manor, although they do not operate a school in the neighbourhood.
 CSCM and CSV students attend schools situated in other neighbourhoods in Toronto.

-In addition to public institutions, the neighbourhood is also home to Eitz Chaim Schools, a private Orthodox Jewish elementary school.

 Politics

 At the federal and provincial level the area is within the riding of Eglinton—Lawrence (formerly in the federal riding of Eglinton and provincially within Oakwood).
 The current MP and MPP are Liberal Marco Mendicino and Conservative Robin Martin respectively.
 At Toronto City Council it is represented by Ward 8 councillor Mike Colle.

 During the period of Metro Toronto, the area was under the Metro Ward of North York Centre South.

 Recreation

 Lawrence Manor is home to several municipal parks, including Elijah Park, and Prince of Wales Park.
 Municipal parks in Lawrence Manor are managed by the Toronto Parks, Forestry and Recreation Division.
 The division also manages the community centre at the Barbara Frum Library and Recreation Centre.
 The building is used as a community centre, as well as a branch of the Toronto Public Library.